drougge/wellpapp-pyclient/README.md

 to make tags of type "good" green and "bad" red.

 You can set the size of the window with tagwindow_width and tagwindow_height.
+You can override the width of the tag list with tagwindow_list_width.

 ### fusefs
 Pseudo-filesystem where directories are searches.